MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/publish-build-artifacts.md

 ---
-title: Publish Build Artifacts | Azure Pipelines or Team Foundation Server
+title: Publish Build Artifacts
+titleSuffix: Azure Pipelines & TFS
 description: Lear about how you can publish build artifacts to Azure Pipelines, Team Foundation Server (TFS), or to a file share when building code ms.topic: reference ms.prod: devops